A Tale of Two Schalmei – What is a Schalmei?

 What IS a Schalmei?

-Well, it turns out, there are TWO different instruments called Schalmei, and both play a part in Germany’s history.
-One goes back to the Crusades, and the other was seen mostly in the DDR.
+Well, it turns out there are TWO different instruments called Schalmei, and both play a part in Germany’s history.
+One goes back to the Crusades; the other was seen mainly in the DDR (East Germany).

 The Early Schalmei

-This Schalmei looks the Recorder that your kid brings home from school (and I imagine it sounds similar).
+This Schalmei looks like the Recorder your kid brings home from school, and it sounds similar.
 Basically, you blow into the top, and it makes music.
 Notes change when the airholes are covered.
-The medieval Schalmei, belongs to the Shawm family, so it’s related to today’s Oboe.
-A long body with a bell at the bottom, finger holes to make notes, and importantly, a double reed at the top.
-(Double reed means that the musician blows through two pieces of wood or reed to create a vibration.
+The medieval Schalmei belongs to the Shawm family and is related to today’s Oboe.
+It has a long body with a bell at the bottom, finger holes to make notes, and, importantly, a double reed at the top.
+(Double reed means the musician blows through two pieces of wood or reed to create a vibration.
 A clarinet or saxophone are single reed instruments).
-Naturally, different sizes of Schalmei produce different tones, and in Medieval bands, two players worked together to produce harmony.
+Naturally, different sizes of Schalmei produce different tones, and in Medieval bands, two players worked together to create harmony.

 Barocke-Schalmei